JoelBender/bacpypes/doc/source/modules/service/object.rst

         :param propertyIdentifier: property identifier
         :param propertyArrayIndex: optional array index

+        Called by `read_property_to_result_element` to build an appropriate `Any` result object from the supplied object given the property identifier and optional array index.

     .. function:: read_property_to_result_element(obj, propertyIdentifier, propertyArrayIndex=None):

         :param obj: object
         :param propertyIdentifier: property identifier
         :param propertyArrayIndex: optional array index

+        Called by `do_ReadPropertyMultipleRequest` to build the result element components of a `ReadPropertyMultipleACK`.